brodaclop/metatholm/src/lib/lore/rule/skill_check_en.md

 ## Contested

 A skill check is considered contested when two or more participants pit their skills against each other.
-This could be the same skill (for example opposing [Strength](skill:strength) checks during arm wrestling) or different skills (for example one character using [Camouflage](skill:camouflage) to hude from someone, who will have to roll [Spot Hidden](skill:spot_hidden) to spot them).
+This could be the same skill (for example opposing [Strength](skill:strength) checks during arm wrestling) or different skills (for example one character using [Camouflage](skill:camouflage) to hide from someone, who will have to roll [Spot Hidden](skill:spot_hidden) to spot them).
 In either case the results of the roll are compared and whoever's is the highest wins the contest.
 If it's a tie, then everything stays the same, as if the contest didn't happen (so in the arm wrestling neither party wins, in the hiding scenario the character remains hidden).

 ## Uncontested